briansukhnandan/solar-system-simulator/README.md

 ## Solar System Simulator
-A remake of one of my old projects, revamped with React.
+A remake of one of my old projects, revamped with React + Three Fiber.

 ## How to use
 - `Left-Click + Drag` - Rotate